I’ve got enough working against me to let this one be a problem, too. Check out these tips to limit screen time and get kids to obey.

 The trouble is, these subtle little times of disobedience snowball into that nasty “teenage beast” that we are all trying to avoid.
 It doesn’t happen all at once, but these electronic devices begin to seep into all areas of our kids’ lives.
-One day we wake up and realize that somewhere between Minecraft and Angry Birds, we gave up our most important job as parents- to train our kids to obey!
+One day we wake up and realize that somewhere between Minecraft and Madden, we gave up our most important job as parents – teaching our kids to obey!

 Electronics lead to addictions and an even deeper loss of self-control.

-If you think I’m being a little over dramatic here, consider Candy Crush or Farmville.
+If you think I’m being a little over dramatic here, consider Candy Crush or Farmville from years ago.
 I’ve actually had many adult friends who have cancelled their Facebook pages because they couldn’t stop playing these games and it was affecting their ability to parent.
-Trust me- this is exactly the intention of the game makers.
-Well, not so much the quitting part.
+Trust me – this is exactly the intention of the game makers.
+Well, not so much the limiting screen time part.
 They want people to play non-stop at any cost to themselves.
 Just think for a second about the message this sends to our kids regarding what is important in life and how to resist temptation.

 Electronics make us feel entitled.